rchain/architecture-docs/contracts/contract-design.rst

 * The input process, :code:`for( ptrn <- x ; if cond. ).P`, searches for values satisfying a defined pattern, :code:`ptrn`, on the channel :code:`x`.
 On matching that pattern, the continuation, :code:`P`, is invoked with that value as an argument[#]_.
 This is a unique implementation of an input term that is improved from other message-passing based languages in three respects:

     1. A channel is a monadically structured, unbounded, and persistent queue[#]_.
 In simple terms, :code:`x` is like a container that    holds a range of values, where the output term :code:`x!( @Q )` introduces those values.
 The "for-comprehension" filters that range for values satisfying a pre-defined structural pattern.

     2. The input term applies an (optional) if-conditional to examine the result returned from the pattern match.
-Only if the result satisfies additional properties, *which may not be structural*, can the continuation :code:`P` execute. **The input term is effectively an atomic and mobile firewall that stipulates some state must be observed at :code:`x` before the continuation :code:`P` is trigged.**
+Only if the result satisfies additional properties, *which may not be structural*, can the continuation :code:`P` execute. **The input term is effectively an atomic and mobile firewall that stipulates some state must be observed at** :code:`x` **before the continuation** :code:`P` **is triggered.**

     3. **An input term is the consumer of a live data feed, and the ouput term produces the feed.** One channel may be bound to a number of live data generators, which are placing values at :code:`x` in real-time.
 What's more, a new continuation is invoked for each value matched at :code:`x`, respectively.
 Depending on complexity, a multiplicity of parallel continuations may be executing as the feed is being consumed.
 Generally, the input process supports the same data streaming capabilities that have made the reactive paradigm so popular.

 The next term is structural, describing concurrency: